Version as adopted by the IndustriALL Congress in Rio de Janeiro, Brazil, on 5 October 2016

 Article 2 - Aims

-IndustriALL is composed of free, independent and democratic trade unions representing manual and non-manual men and women workers in the metal, chemical, energy, mining, textile and related industries throughout the world.
+IndustriALL is composed of free, independent and democratic trade unions representing blue collar and white collar men and women workers in the metal, chemical, energy, mining, textile and related industries throughout the world.

 IndustriALL is established to organize and build the collective power of working people around the world, to promote and defend their rights and common interests with respect to both corporations and states.
 To this end, IndustriALL works to strengthen the global trade union movement by uniting industrial workers worldwide into trade unions and promoting and coordinating collective bargaining.